GathuBoswell/Bootcamp12_Day_2/README.md

 ### Note

-The adavnced User interface has not been fully implemented hence it is not show on the above example.
+The adavnced User interface has not been fully implemented hence it is not shown on the above example.